 - 1. The baby must be feeding satisfactorily. - 2.
-Check weight before discharge. - 3.
+Check weight before discharge- this must be within the past 48 hours. - 3.
 The GP and Public health nurse must be informed of the diagnosis of Down's syndrome on the discharge letter. - 4.
-Echocardiography should either have been done, or a plan put in place for it to be done soon, in consultation with the paediatric cardiologists.
+Echocardiography should either have been done, or a plan put in place for it to be done ideally within a week, in consultation with the paediatric cardiologists.